Kakamotobi/Learned/WebGL/WebGL.md

 ## How WebGL Works
 - Triangles are the basic element with which models are drawn.
 We need to use JS to generate the information for where and how these triangles should be created, and their appearance (color, shades, textures, etc).
 This information will be sent to the GPU to process and return a view of the scene.
+- Since WebGL runs on the GPU, we need to provide code/programs to run on that GPU: Vertex Shader and Fragment Shader, which are written in GLSL.
+  - The WebGL API is mostly about setting up state for these shaders to run.
+  - A shader can receive data via 4 different methods: Attributes and Buffers, Uniforms, Textures, Varyings.
 ### WebGL Rendering Pipeline
 <div align="center">
   <img src="https://media.geeksforgeeks.org/wp-content/uploads/20220623131006/Group12.png" alt="WebGL Rendering Pipeline" />